qianchd/SnapTeX/README.md

 * **Label Reference**: Supports equation/section/figure/table/algorithm/theorem... labeling and cross-reference commands `ref,label,eqref`.

+* **Citations**: Support dynamic BibTeX bibliography rendering, with a simple style and rendering rule for snap preview.

 ## Requirements

 SnapTeX is designed to be "zero-config."
 It works out of the box with no external dependencies.